-Family Services of Santa Monica provides an on-campus counselor to assist McKinley families and children.
-McKinley also has a partnership with Insight Psychotherapy Group.
-The counselors help parents and children deal with a wide range of behavioral and family situations such as new siblings in the family, divorce, loss of employment, loss of a loved one and many other experienced life changing events.
-The counseling staff helps with these changes by providing individual and family therapy, group sessions, classroom presentations and workshops, teacher and parent consultations, and participation in school meetings.
+McKinley has counseling services available to help parents and children deal with a wide range of behavioral and family situations such as new siblings in the family, divorce, loss of employment, loss of a loved one and many other experienced life changing events.
+The counseling staff helps with these changes by providing individual and family therapy, consult during high-need or crisis situations, group sessions, and teacher and parent consultations.
 Teachers may refer children, or parents may request assistance in completing a referral for counseling by calling the office.
-Counseling services are determined by the counselor and require parent consent.
+Counseling services are determined by the counselor(s) and require parent consent.
+McKinley has a full time school counselor as well as counseling partnerships with Family Services of Santa Monica, Boys and Girls Club, and local Universities (counseling interns).